-- Add an on-street walking loop on Siletz, Willapa, and Ochoco - Update park irrigation and drainage system - Replace amenities and facilities at end of lifecycle, considering adjustable basketball hoops for youth and family play - Add a picnic shelter
+- Add an on-street walking loop on Siletz, Willapa, and Ochoco - Update park irrigation and drainage system - Replace amenities and facilities at end of lifecycle - Add a picnic shelter

 STONERIDGE PARK

 Stoneridge Park is a quarter-acre park that provides shaded play space in a residential neighborhood in east Tualatin.
 Site recommendations for Stoneridge Park include making the space more relevant to the surrounding community, providing family gathering space, maintaining safety and sightlines, and activating the site to connect nearby neighbors, families, and children to the park.